Bhuvaneshwari-2003/TSA_EXP1/README.md

 # RESULT:
-Thus the successfully implemented the plot a time series data in python.
+Thus,the Python code has been created to visualize the time series of the given data.